pfroud/ucsc-class-info-bot/README.md

 ```
 ~~I only look for course numbers inside of `<strong>` tags, so course 1 gets left out.
 There's another [stupid special case](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_core.py#L224-L225).~~

-You can see what the German page used to look like [here](http://web.archive.org/web/20160429201246/http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/germ.html).
+&rarr; You can see what the German page used to look like [here](http://web.archive.org/web/20160429201246/http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/germ.html).
 You can see what the Economics page used to look like [here](http://web.archive.org/web/20160429201150/http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/econ.html).

 #### Inconsistent department naming